Published on: 24 March 2013 | Last updated: 25 December 2019

 The route passes junction with the road to the Passo di Stelvio Italy’s highest road pass. you could climb the pass as a day-ride from Bormio - or opt to take it instead of the Gavia.
 At the top of the pass you have the option of continuing on towards Bozen (Bolzano) in the Südtirol or the road into Switzerland.

 The Munt La Schera tunnel, between the Punt dal Gall near Livigno and La Drossa in Switzerland, also opens up a number of possible variations.
 It’s important to note that bikes aren’t allowed in the tunnel, but there is a bike shuttle-bus and a limited number of places on normal buses.
-The fare is 8 euros (15 CHF) and the bus runs every 45 minutes (details correct for 2013).
-For more information and a copy of the timetable go to Livigno - Tunnel Munt La Schera on livigno.eu.
-There’s also a sign with the bus times at the tunnel entrance.
+For more information on the bike shuttles go to: bormio.eu: Munt La Schera tunnel.
+According to the site the shuttles run hourly and take between 6 and 10 bikes, and they recommend that you reserve.
+You can also download a copy of the bus times.
+I don’t know the current fare, but in 2013 it was 8 euros (15 CHF).

 You could also go over the Passo Bernina to Sankt Moritz and then come back over the Forcola to Livigno.